Geneva County massacre

 2009 spree shooting in Alabama, U.S.

-On March 10, 2009, Michael Kenneth McLendon, 28, fatally shot ten people and wounded six others between the communities of Kinston, Samson, and Geneva, Alabama.
-McLendon's shooting spree is the deadliest mass shooting in Alabama's history.

-McLendon first killed his mother and burned down her house in the town of Kinston.
-Traveling to Samson, he killed his maternal grandmother, uncle, two cousins, and others, and wounded six.
+On March 10, 2009, a domestic homicide followed by a mass shooting occurred when a gunman opened fire on four separate occasions across various locations in and around Geneva County, located in southeastern Alabama, United States.
+That afternoon, 28-year-old Michael Kenneth McLendon embarked on a spree shooting, where he shot and killed 10 people and wounded six between the communities of Kinston, Samson, and Geneva, Alabama.
+McLendon first killed his mother, then set fire to their house.
+Traveling to Samson, he fatally shot his maternal grandmother, an uncle, two cousins, and a neighbor and her infant daughter.
 When law enforcement reached him, McLendon committed suicide.
-He was said to have been depressed about lack of work; in a note he said that his mother's family was not giving him enough support.
+He was reportedly depressed about a lack of work; in a note, he said that his mother's family was not providing him or his mother with adequate support.
+McLendon's shooting spree remains the deadliest mass shooting in Alabama's history, as well as the worst mass murder in Alabama, surpassing the 2002 Ball family murders.